don-v/JSBooks/EloquentJS_3rdEd/P1_Language/05_HigherOrderFuncs/notes/05_HigherOrderFuncs.md

 Let's go through a program that does this.

 Remember, that each script has an array of character code ranges associated with it.
-So given a character code, we coudl use a funciton like this to find the corresponding script (if any):
+So given a character code, we could use a funciton like this to find the corresponding script (if any):

 ```js